TeachingOW/CPP-F25/tutorials/OOP.md

 ## Example
 What design principle(s) below class is breaking?
-- this is adaopted from https://x.com/SumitM_X
+- this is adopted from https://x.com/SumitM_X

 ```cpp
 class FeeCalculator {
 public: